Enrique2656/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
 1. Users will need to create an account or log in to an existing one to have access to the website.
 2. After logging in, accept the locations permissions and youll be able to see resources (if any) local to your location based of the google API.
-3. Users are able to add their own resource to the database and update the google API.
-You should see the new pindrop once the page is refreshed.
+3. Users are able to add their own resource to the database and update the google API.Once approved the added pindrop wil be added.
 4. Users to be able to have an area where they can post and chat with other users about getting help / or just support.
 5.
 ### Technologies